jtrpka0912/intranet.bookshelf.nodejs/README.md

 ## Coming Soon

 + User Login: Allow a user to make their own `Shelves` and flag the `Files` as read.
 Furthermore, the users will be stored outside of the MongoDB database, and it will be in its own user database.

++ File Upload: Allow a user to upload a file (and folders) to the server.
+They will only upload inside the `Shelf` directory if inside a collection.